 Being an Effective Leader

 No matter how good you are at running your business, you can do better.
 As a small business owner, you have to be pretty hands-on when it comes to the day-to-day handling of the company, which means you always need to be at the top of your game.
 This is the year you’re going to do that.
+Here are some tips on how to be a better business person.

 Leadership that moves us towards making real, person to person connection is what we should be aiming for.